Texas Tech transfer Josh Mballa commits to UB basketball

-Texas Tech forward Josh Mballa has verbally committed to the University at Buffalo, a source confirmed.
+Texas Tech forward Josh Mballa has verbally committed to the University at Buffalo, the school announced Friday.

 The 6-8 Mballa will need to sit out next season because of NCAA transfer rules but will have three years of eligibility remaining.